 • Emotional trauma – including PTSD, stress, anxiety and depression.

+Our Los Angeles assault and battery lawyers are fully aware of all the laws regarding the liability basis for assault and battery cases that happen in public as well as private establishments.
 Under premises liability laws the owner of a property must take reasonable steps to prevent foreseeable acts of crime perpetrated by either other patrons or intentional acts of harm by security guards.
 In determining the forseeability of a violent or criminal act courts must consider several elements.

 • What was the foreseeability of the harm to the injured victim.